Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Introduction

 As HTP embraces data-driven models, the availability of high-quality datasets becomes essential to learn intricate patterns of human motion and interactions.
 Consequently, datasets and benchmarks are not just tools but foundational elements that enable meaningful advancements in this domain.
-Among the most widely used datasets, the ETH/UCY benchmark~\citep{ETH, Lerner_2007} has emerged as the main reference in evaluating state-of-the-art HTP methods on socially interactive environments, as it provides rich scenarios with diverse interactions in real-world settings.
+Among the most widely referenced datasets, the ETH/UCY benchmark~\citep{ETH, Lerner_2007} has emerged as the \textit{de facto} main benchmark for evaluating State-Of-The-Art (SOTA) HTP methods on socially interactive environments, as it provides rich scenarios with diverse real-world interactions, a trend corroborated by our citation analysis in Figure~\ref{fig:citations-by-dataset}, showing ETH/UCY as the most cited dataset.
 However, while these datasets provide a solid foundation, effectively capturing intricate interactions within dynamics remains a significant challenge.
 Many existing approaches still focus on single-agent prediction or fail to adequately address the complexities of modeling agent interactions in dynamic, multi-agent settings.

-This survey aims to cover the most significant progress in HTP since~\cite{Rudenko2020} by providing a focused review of state-of-the-art multi-agent trajectory prediction approaches that utilize deep learning techniques, with a particular emphasis on methods evaluated using the ETH/UCY dataset.
+This survey covers the most significant progress in HTP since~\cite{Rudenko2020} with a focused review of state-of-the-art multi-agent trajectory prediction approaches that utilize deep learning techniques and a particular emphasis on methods evaluated using the ETH/UCY dataset (illustrated Figure~\ref{fig:eth_ucy}).